You must use Meta Business Manager

 4. Then give those people access to the relevant assets

-We wouldn't be the first to say that MBM could be easier to find your way around.
+We wouldn't be the first to say that MBS could be easier to find your way around.
 The interface is likely to be quite different to what you're used to, and it bears no relation to the main Facebook design.
-Finding the Ads Manager is trickier than it should be, so let's take a whistle stop tour of MBM's many menus.
+Finding the Ads Manager is trickier than it should be, so let's take a whistle stop tour of MBS's many menus.

 After you've logged in, you'll find the Meta Business Suite menu off to the left.
 It looks like this:

 You might think that 'Ads' is where you want to go.
-This will take you to a streamlined ads interface, which is not what we're dealing with in this course.
-Instead, you need to select 'All tools', which displays...this:
+This will take you to a streamlined ads interface, which is not what we're focusing on in this course.
+Instead, you need to select 'All tools', which opens up a considerably larger menu:

 If there's one thing Meta like, it's to give you a lot of options.
-Looking closely, you'll find Ads Manager hidden away in the bottom-left quadrant.
-Clicking that will jump you into the Ads Manager proper, where we'll be spending most of our time:
+Looking closely, you'll find Ads Manager hidden away in the bottom-left corner, in the Advertise section.
+Clicking that link will open a new window containing the Ads Manager proper, where we'll be spending most of our time.

 To confuse matters further, clicking the menu button on the left now opens up an entirely different set of options:

-This menu, at least, is far more useful, providing you with quick access to ads, events, audience and business settings from one place.
-It's worth bookmarking Ads Manager once you've found it, so that you can jump straight back in without needing to navigate the rest of MBM.
+This menu provides you with quick access to ads, events, audience and business settings from one place.
+It's worth bookmarking Ads Manager once you've found it, so that you can jump straight back in without needing to navigate through the rest of MBS.

-It should also be noted that Meta are continuously changing MBM, adding and removing sections, altering menu positions, updating the interface and so on.
-This is unfortunately something that Facebook marketers simply have to get used to.
+It should also be noted that Meta are continuously changing MBS, adding and removing sections, altering menu positions, updating the interface and so on.
+You'll get used to it.

 Other resources